ucb-bar/chisel2-deprecated/README.md

     Hello World!

-Going further, you should read on the [sbt directory structure](http://www.scala-sbt.org/release/docs/Getting-Started/Directories.html) to organize your files for bigger project.
+Going further, you should read on the [sbt directory structure](http://www.scala-sbt.org/release/docs/Getting-Started/Directories.html) to organize your files for bigger projects.
 SBT is the &quot;official&quot;
 build system for Scala but you can use any other Java build system you like (Maven, etc).